Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/interim/Mechanical.md

 ## Case Design

 A case model was needed to be made in CAD which satisfies the design requirements outlined at the start:
--Maximum diffusion at 180<sup>o</sup>
+- Maximum diffusion at 180<sup>o</sup>
--Loops for string
+- Loops for string
--Cover the electronics
+- Cover the electronics
--Geometrically sound
+- Geometrically sound
--Allow the solar panel to sit at a favourable angle
+- Allow the solar panel to sit at a favourable angle
--Allow easy replacement of the battery
+- Allow easy replacement of the battery

 The first step was to measure the board for its size and the locations of the salient components.